alan-turing-institute/AutSPACEs/00-project-documentation/platform-design/platform-design/design-process/README.md

 ## Contributing

-If you see something missing, want to contribute, or want to learn more: please read our [Contributors Guidelines]() and familiarize yourself with the project and this repository, and then open an Issue, Pull Request, or comment on existing design related Issues.
+If you see something missing, want to contribute, or want to learn more: please read our [Contributing Guidelines](/contributing-guidelines.md) and familiarize yourself with the project and this repository, and then open an Issue, Pull Request, or comment on existing design related Issues.

 ## Design Introduction